4D-STAR/libconfig/readme.md

-# libconstants
+# libconfig

-libconstants is the authoritative source for physical constants for the SERiF project.
+libconfig is the unified configuration module for SERiF and related projects

 This has been broken out of the main serif project to allow for more modularity